Do you suffer from symphysis pubis dysfunction (also known as SPD) in pregnancy?

 #3 Performing SPD Safe Exercises

-The last thing you should do is perform exercises to help relieve some of the pain associated with SPD.
+The last thing you can try are exercises to help relieve some of the pain associated with SPD.
 These exercises should focus on strengthening three core areas:

 - Your pelvic floor muscles,